onap/multicloud-framework/docs/multicloud-plugin-windriver/UserGuide-MultiCloud-WindRiver-TitaniumCloud.rst

     Users could also specify the "OpenStack Region ID" while onboarding a cloud region out of multi-region instances.

-    Note: There are still restrictions to populate {cloud-owner} and {cloud-region-id}, please refer to section "On-board a Cloud Region"
+..
+Note:: There are still restrictions to populate {cloud-owner} and
+          {cloud-region-id}, please refer to section "On-board a Cloud Region"

 **Support on-boarding of Multi-Region instances**